Like with our DC Heroes material, everything was designed because we actually needed it to model one or more published character.

 Will examples: Emotion manipulation, Hypnosis, Mind Control — those are best expressed as a small suite (three or so) of related Conditions from the Affliction table — Pain/Torture

-Toughness examples: Heat/Cold, Blunt Impact (includes Unarmed), Sharp Impact (includes Slashing, Piercing, Ballistics, Claws, Arrow, etc.), Structural Impact (Falls, Explosions, Collisions with a large object, Compression/Pressure…), Electricity/Magnetism, Corrosion (acids, alkalines, oxidizing chemicals), Vibration/Sonics
+Toughness examples: Heat/Cold, Blunt Impact (includes Unarmed), Sharp Impact (includes Slashing, Piercing, Ballistics, Claws, Arrow, etc.), Structural Impact (Falls, Explosions, Collisions with a large object, Compression/Pressure…), Electricity/Magnetism, Corrosion (acids, alkalines, oxidising chemicals), Vibration/Sonics.

 Limited 3 – About 10% or less of likely attacks

 Fortitude examples: Disease, Electricity, Heat, Cold, Pressure, Sonics, Bright Lights, Radiation, Compression/Pressure, Vibration.

 Will examples: A specific school of magic, a specific sort of character interaction (such as making the character feel a given emotion), a specific compulsion or power (often expressed as a particular Condition).